andrew-johnson-4/andrew-johnson-4/README.md

 * PunC is an Intermediate Representation
 * Relog is a Type System
-* LM is a compiler backend
+* λ☶ is a compiler backend
 * LSTS is a compiler frontend

 ## My TODO List